 Our seamless pipe manufacturing facility in Asia, operated by NKKTubes, is located in Kawasaki, Japan, in the Keihin steel complex owned by JFE, the successor company of NKK that resulted from the business combination of NKK with Kawasaki Steel Corporation, or Kawasaki Steel.
 The facility includes a floating mandrel mill, a plug mill and heat treatment and upsetting and threading facilities producing seamless pipe products with an outside diameter range of 1 to 17 inches.
 The effective annual production capacity of the facility is approximately 260,000 tons.
 The plant was operated by NKK until its acquisition by NKKTubes in 2000.
 Steel bars and other essential inputs and services are supplied by JFE, which retains a 49% interest in NKKTubes through its subsidiary JFE Engineering.
-The NKKTubes facility produces a wide range of carbon, alloy and stainless steel pipes for the local market and high value-added products for export markets.
 The NKKTubes facility was not affected by the March 2011 earthquake in Japan.
 For a discussion of NKK's business combination with Kawasaki Steel, see Item 4.B.
 "Information on the Company - Business overview - Competition".